-The stator winding scheme of the induction machine can be interpreted as the parallel connection of two smaller machines with rated current I = 23.5 A for Y-connection, corresponding to a current amplitude of 33.2 A. Fig.3 shows the computed stator currents obtained for the rotor with closed slots (a) and open slots (b).
+The stator winding-scheme of the induction machine can be interpreted as the parallel connection of two smaller machines with a rated current of I = 23.5 A for the Y connection, which corresponds to a current amplitude of 33.2 A.

+Fig. 3 shows the computed stator currents obtained for the rotor with (a) closed slots and (b) open slots.
 For open rotor slots, there is more harmonic content in the stator current.
-Fig.4 shows the stator vibration spectra obtained for the rotor with closed slots (dashed line) and open slots (solid line).
-The difference between the two spectra is small below 1000 Hz, but substantial for higher frequencies.
+Fig. 4 shows the stator vibration spectra obtained for the rotor with closed slots (dashed line) and open slots (solid line).
+The difference between the two spectra is small below 1000 Hz but substantial for higher frequencies.

 From these results it can be concluded that the presence of rotor slot wedges indeed decreases the harmonic content of the stator current and the stator vibration spectrum.
-Fig.5a shows the rotor slot geometry for closed and open rotor slot.
-Fig.5b shows a typical flux pattern in the vicinity of the rotor bridge.
-Investigating the flux density in the vicinity of the rotor slots, it is seen that on the left side of the slot bridge the flux density is relatively low (< 1 T), while the right side is in deep saturation (> 2.5 T).
-One side of the rotor bridge does saturate, but the other side does not.
-As a net effect, the closed slot rotor geometry yields less spatial rotor harmonics, leading to a lower level of stator vibration.
+Fig. 5(a) shows the rotor slot geometry for closed and open rotor slots.
+Fig. 5(b) shows a typical flux pattern in the vicinity of the rotor bridge.